UnitexGramLab/unitex-doc-usermanual/README.md

 > [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite.

+### User’s Manual

+User’s Manual (in PDF format) is available in English and French (more translations are welcome).
+You can view and print them with Evince, downloadable [here](https://wiki.gnome.org/Apps/Evince/Downloads).
+The latest version of the User’s Manual is accessible [here](http://releases.unitexgramlab.org/latest-rc/man).

 ### Contributing

 We welcome everyone to contribute to improve this project.
 Below are some of the